AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 - Leave graveyard

 ## Riva
-- Go to hotel to right, healin-g
+- Go to hotel to right, healing
 - Go back to graveyard

 ## Boron's Field